smiinx/CLight/README.md

 ## Dependencies

 * For the 'Minecraft/Bukkit' interface, you need to download craftbukkit.
 You can download it [here](https://cdn.getbukkit.org/craftbukkit/craftbukkit-1.12.2.jar).
-Then, you need to add it to your Build Path.
+Then you need to add it to your Build Path.

 ## Release History